2005 Board Meetings and Agendas

 Ronald Sabado, Committee Chair, has developed a one-hour Power Point presentation of Board activities.
 He is currently testing this presentation and it will be available for other Board members to use shortly.
 Mr. Sabado will be giving a presentation to the Spokane chapter of the Association of Government Accountants on October 27, 2005.

 Policy and Rule Review Committee

-Sharron O'Donnell, Committee Chair, reported that the Committee and the Executive Director are currently working to identify non Board members to serve on the Committee.
+Next steps - The Committee will work with the Executive Director to identify non Board members to serve on the Committee.